SUMIF with OR (Table of Contents)

 Things to Remember About SUMIF with OR

-- SUMIF follows the AND logic that means it will perform an addition operation when if the criteria match.
+- SUMIF follows the AND logic, meaning it will perform an addition operation if the criteria match.

-- SUMIFS will follow the OR and logic; that is why we can perform multiple criteria at a time.
+- SUMIFS will follow the OR and logic so that we can perform multiple criteria at a time.

 Recommended Articles

 This is a guide to SUMIF with OR in Excel.
-Here we discuss how to use SUMIF with OR Criteria in Excel along with practical examples and downloadable excel template.
+Here we discuss how to use SUMIF with OR Criteria in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles–